Get

 1. They Are Usually All White When They Are Born

 Flame Point Ragdoll kittens are typically all-white when they are first born and for the first weeks or months of their life.
-As they age, their red and orange markings will start to slowly appear until the markings are fully formed as teenagers or adults.
+As they age, their red and orange markings will start to slowly appear until the markings are fully formed by the time they reach full maturity.

 2. They Are Very Dependent

-These cats are extremely dependent and tend to stay close to their human family members whenever possible.
+These cats typically form strong bonds with their human family members and tend to stay close to their human family members whenever possible.
 Therefore, they are not the best pet option for households where people are never home or are too busy to provide much attention.

 3. They Can Grow as Big as or Bigger Than Small Dogs